In the wake of the Bounty

 (Day 0: Arrive Tahiti, overnight Papeete.)

-Day 1: Transfer to airport for morning flight to Mangareva.
-On arrival, board vessel and sail.
+Day 1: Morning flight to Mangareva.
+On arrival, transfer by local ferry, board our vessel and sail.

 Days 2 – 14: Exploring this part of the Pacific in our specially chartered vessel (see above).

 Day 15: Disembark vessel in the morning and fly back to Papeete.